2) "Maturity can be defined as a ripeness as a

 individual never seeks to define himself strictly by roles.
 This,

+however, is only negative advice.
 Positively speaking, the mature individual must

 (ought) transcend his animal desires and give its geist free range